SuleimanFarah/sunpy/Home:-Release-Checklist.md

 ```
 **if it's a rc release do not do this**, the changelog is only rendered automatically in the documentation for pre-releases.

-- [ ] Modify the version for RTD in the docs/conf.py until the bug is fixed.

 - [ ] Commit the changes
 ```
 git add .